Golf Course Review of Woodsome Hall Golf Club

 It is a traditional club steeped in history but also provides a fair test of golf and recent work to the bunkering at this West Yorkshire course has given it a pleasing facelift.

 If the almost inevitable dropped shot comes at the eighth then, like many good courses, the opportunity to recover is immediate.
-The par five ninth isn't without its dangers but it is reachable in two for longer hitters and offers the chance of redemption although the long, narrow and sloping green keeps you honest until the end plus a small brook could spell disaster for those who risk going for it in two but don't quite make it.
+The par five ninth isn't without its dangers but it is reachable in two for longer hitters and offers the chance of redemption although the long, narrow and sloping green keeps you honest until the end plus a small brook (now quite a large pond as of Spring 2020) could spell disaster for those who risk going for it in two but don't quite make it.

-The back nine at Woodsome Hall doesn't quite keep the momentum going and is probably the main reason this course doesn't have more notoriety.
+The back nine at Woodsome Hall doesn't quite keep the momentum going and is probably the main reason this course doesn't have more notoriety although there is still plenty of good golf to come.

 Woodsome Hall is at its best on a glorious summer's day when all the flora is in full bloom and the course is playing lush but firm.